phytec/imx-sm-phytec/sm/doc/rn_cl.md

 SM was modified to take the GPU out of reset when the GPUMIX is powered on.
 This requires the SM own access to the BLK_CTRL_CPU module.
 Access to this module is removed from the AP.
 Customer need to make the same change to their SM cfg files.

 Note the STRIPING_GRANULE and TEXFMT  fields in the BLK_CTRL_GPU are left at their reset state and the AP cannot set these.
-ANy need to change these would have to be done in the SM config_user.h file.
+Any need to change these would have to be done in the SM config_user.h file.

 SM-187: Misc. updates to SM configurations {#RN_DETAIL_SM_187}
 ----------